near/NEPs/specs/Standards/NonFungibleToken/Royalties.md

 A standard for Non-Fungible Tokens to implement Royalties.
 Marketplace apps and other sellers of NFTs must split the proceeds of each sale of an NFT amongst the accounts specified by this standard.

+## Motivation

+As the NEAR ecosystem grows to encompass many non-fungible token (NFT) marketplaces, a standard system to handle royalty payments for non-fungible tokens allows for an NFT created, purchased, or sold on one marketplace to provide the royalties that the creator is entitled to, regardless of the next marketplace/ecosystem it is sold in.

+Having this standard on NEAR as a part of the NFT standard  allows for the ecosystem to avoid the pitfalls of marketplace divergence leading to a lack of interoperability.

+Without an agreed standard for implementing royalties, the NFT ecosystem will lack an effective means to collect royalties across all marketplaces.
+This will hamper the growth and adoption of NFTs and demotivate artists and other NFT creators from minting new and innovative tokens.

 ## Interface